Review

 Originally released: 2008 (X360 & PS3)

-It's been ten years already and Burnout's first and only last-gen exclusive appearance has been remastered.
-Although a lot of people missed the more classic styled Burnout when Paradise changed the formula from circuit racing to open world, I'm not here to talk about whether or not that was good or bad.
-I'm here to celebrate Criterion's fantastic racer from 2008, the game Electronic Arts refused to give a sequel to and made Criterion develop on the bland Need For Speed series instead.
+It's been ten years already and Burnout's last appearance has been remastered.
+A lot of people missed the classic Burnout style when Paradise changed the formula to open world, but I'm not here to talk about if that was good or bad.
+I'm here to celebrate Criterion's fantastic racer from 2008, the game Electronic Arts refused to give a sequel and made Criterion develop bland Need For Speed titles instead.

-Like I've mentioned before, the backwards compatible program to Microsoft makes you wonder how the original vanilla Burnout Paradise release on 360 would have looked compared to this if they gave it the 4K treatment.
-Fairly alike I would guess.
-However, this is released as a lower priced title and the textures are redone at least, so I can't really complain.
+Like I've mentioned before, the backwards compatible program to Microsoft makes you wonder how the original vanilla Burnout Paradise release on 360 would've looked compared to this release, if they gave it the 4K treatment.
+Fairly alike I'd guess.
+However, this is released as a lower priced title and the textures are redone at least, so I can't complain.

 What quickly becomes apparent as I dive into Paradise City, ten years later, is how accessible and satisfying the gameplay is.
 Races are found at each traffic junction, just pull a burnout with your car and the race begins.
 There are standard races, time trails, crash races, stunts and survival type events scattered across the map.

-I admit I still miss that there are no lap races in Paradise, everything is strictly point to point based racing.
-The start and goal points are located at a small number of places on the map, as to make the player familiar with learning routes through the city by heart.
+I admit I still miss that there are no lap races in Paradise, everything is strictly point to point based.
+The start and goal points are located at a small number of places on the map, with the intention of making the player familiar with routes through the city.

 By today's standard the map isn't on a huge scale, but it's just the right size to memorise and it helps the game from being too overwhelming.
 It's a fantastic game for beginners or casuals to the racing genre, as well as being a great opportunity for younger players to relive some of that old-school arcade racing madness that was so prominent back the 90's.